Get into work

 That’s why we run webinars where our you can access the right practical advice and encouragement.
 Our speakers are all volunteer HR professionals who are experts in people and work.
 They come from multiple industries and sectors and they know what employers are looking for.
 They know how recruitment works and share that insight to help you take the right steps in your job search.

-From application to offer: A 3-step webinar series to securing your next job
+From application to offer: A free 3-step webinar series to securing your next job

 Join our free 3-part webinar series designed to help you master every stage of the job search journey.
 From debunking the myths around AI in the application process, to building emotional resilience as you navigate the ups and downs of job hunting and learning the art of negotiating a job offer—our webinars will cover it all.